 The Driving Park Avenue Bridge is considered to be the first spandrel-braced arch truss bridge built in the United States.
 It was constructed near the end of the iron bridge era when steel was beginning to come into use and was one of the last wrought-iron bridges constructed.

 Topic: Driving Park Avenue Bridge

 Neighborhood: Lower Falls

-This digital document made available by Landmark Society of Western New York.
+This digital engineering document made available by Landmark Society of Western New York.